Chicago (NB) Citation Style Guide

 • The first note should present all the information related to the source (including the author’s full name, a title of the source, and other relevant facts).

-• If the source is cited more than once, subsequent notes should only include the last name of the author, a short title (if the original title consists of more than four words), and the number(s) of the cited page(s).
+• If the source is cited more than once, subsequent notes should only include the last name of the author, a short title (if the original title consists of more than four words), and the number(s) of the cited page(s): Smith, History of Science, 10-11.

-• If the source is cited two or more times in a row, a note should include the abbreviation “Ibid.”
-In case a writer uses the same source but a different page number, the matching footnote should contain “Ibid,” a comma, and new page number(s) after the comma.
+• If the source is cited two or more times in a row, a note should include the author’s name and a page number or the abbreviation “Ibid,” and a page number(s) after the comma: e.g., Smith, 12.
+OR Ibid., 12.

 Footnotes